joodaloop/minutes.page/README.md

 - CTRL + S to save your work as a .txt file
 - All work is auto-saved to localStorage, nothing is sent to the server
 - Font options
+- Choose to auto-insert new timestamps after a minute of inactivity
+- Toggle spellchecker

 # Roadmap
 - Dark mode